 4) The closing ring and knocker of Mr. Shafi-Pour's house near the Tabrizian Mosque in Qiam Street.

-Although Yazd is located in the heart of the desert, being short of water and plant life, it is really renowned for his lush gardens full of green carpet vistas.
+Although Yazd is located in the heart of the desert, short of water and plant life, it is really renowned for its lush gardens full of green carpet vistas.
 All evoke the imaginative nature of the thrifty people who persevered in their effort to bring life and vivacity to their hometown.
 The system of irrigation has been consistently taken into consideration.
-They are some of the charming gardens: Dolat Abad, Khan, Kolah Farangi (in Rahmat Abad), Pahlavan-Pour (in Mehriz), Morshed, Sadri (in Taft), Mahmoudi-ye and Dr.Olia.
+They are some of the charming gardens: Dolat Abad, Khan, Kolah Farangi (in Rahmat Abad), Pahlavan-Pour (in Mehriz), Morshed, Sadri (in Taft), Mahmoudi-ye, and Dr.Olia.

 The Protected Areas

 When nature is not very generous with the land, a man does his best to create beauty out of the desert where the water is the rarest thing.
-When the green carpet stretches across the desert, the man tries to keep it intact, the existence of the protected area evokes the persevering nature of the man living in the desert, a man who is always eco friendly.
+When the green carpet stretches across the desert, the man tries to keep it intact, the existence of the protected area evokes the persevering nature of the man living in the desert, a man who is always eco-friendly.
 Yazd province boasts some protected areas which house some prominent national information centers.
 Yazd abounds with some protected areas like Bahadoran, Kalmand, and some no-hunting zones like Darr-e Anjir, Ariz, and Bajegan.
 The Bahadoran and Darr-e Anjir protected areas are internationally focal points where some rarest species of plant life and wildlife abound.

 The chain of mountains stretching across Bafq and Darr-e Anjir is home to the rarest wildlife in the world like the endangered species of Asian cheetah.
 Every year a flock of hunters with shooting licenses from all over the world take a trip to the protected area in the vicinity of Bafq, hunting wild goats and wild sheep.

 Yazd with a mix of the desert in its pristine condition and panorama of vast plantations and lush gardens on the rim of the desert is a premier attraction.
-The 8825-Hectar desert of Kavir-e Saghand is considered one of the world's rarest nature attractions, stretching across the north-eastern part of Yazd Province, it abounds with a lot of wonders.
-The Siahkouh, the Abarkouh, the Zarrin, the Marvast, the Bahadoran, the Elah Abad, the Toot, the Darre Anjir, the Taghestan, and the Shahidi-ye are the other known deserts in Yazd.
+The 8825-Hectar desert of Kavir-e Saghand is considered one of the world's rarest nature attractions, stretching across the northeastern part of Yazd Province, it abounds with a lot of wonders.
+The Siahkouh, the Abarkouh, the Zarrin, the Marvast, the Bahadoran, the Elah Abad, the Toot, the Darre Anjir, the Taghestan, and the Shahidi-ye are the most other known deserts in Yazd.